 Quite simply, cognition refers to thinking.
 There are the obvious applications of conscious reasoning—doing taxes, playing chess, deconstructing Macbeth—but thought takes many subtler forms, such as interpreting sensory input, guiding physical actions, and empathizing with others.

-Psychotherapy is the practice of spending time with a psychological professional trained to help diagnose and treat mental and emotional problems.
+Psychotherapy is the practice of spending time with a trained therapist to help diagnose and treat mental and emotional problems.
 Therapy can take various forms—cognitive behavioral therapy, mindfulness-based cognitive therapy, psychodynamic therapy, or a combination of these—but at the center of each is the caring relationship between a mental health professional and a patient.